-7.1.1 Responsible individuals who have received training or instruction appropriate for the tasks they perform.
+7.1.1 Competency evaluation personnel should be responsible individuals who have received training or instruction appropriate for the tasks they perform.

 7.2 Conflicts of Interest

 7.2.1 Proctors, examiners and appraisers shall avoid situations that might affect their objectivity, or appear to affect their objectivity, in performing the tasks they are assigned.